Saltair (Utah): Remnants

 Swimmers at Saltair II, c.
 1920s.

 Relics of the age of the Great Salt Lake resorts are nearby, and can be seen from the highway.
 Until recently, the most noticeable of these was the skeleton of car "502", one of the Salt Lake, Garfield & Western's interurban rail cars that sat beside the ruins of an old powerhouse.
 The powerhouse once fed lights and roller coasters at the entrance to the original Saltair.
 The rail car was removed on February 18, 2012, by the property owner for safety concerns.
 Rows of pilings snake outward toward the lake, all that remains of the railway trestle and pier that once led to the earlier Saltair resort.
 The surviving buildings of Lake Park, one of Saltair's neighbors, were moved to a new site thirty miles away, where the Lagoon Amusement Park has grown around them.

 The Salt Lake, Garfield & Western still exists as a common carrier shortline railroad, providing switching service in the Salt Lake City area.
 However, the tracks no longer reach to the resort itself.

 In popular culture

 Saltair has occasionally been used as a backdrop for movies.
 Key scenes of the 1962 horror film Carnival of Souls were shot in Saltair II.
 The 1993 film Josh and S.A.M. features a scene at the then dilapidated Saltair III, showing the exterior and interior.

 A photo session for the Beach Boys was held there in 1968 with various poses around Saltair II and was used in promotional materials as well as being featured on the cover of the bootleg Beach Boys album Unsurpassed Masters, Vol. 19.

-The Saltair Pavilion is destroyed (along with much of Salt Lake City) by the eponymous creature in the 1972 underground independent film "The Giant Brine Shrimp" by Utah filmmaker Mike Cassidy.

 The Pixies's 1991 song "Palace of the Brine" is a reference to Saltair.

-The music video for Mac Miller's song "Stay" was filmed with Saltair III as the backdrop.

-Saltair was featured in the 2021 episode of the paranormal reality show Ghost Adventures, largely as a result of allegations of the building being haunted.
-The crew claimed to have filmed a shadow figure, disembodied voices, and several other paranormal occurrences.